polyformproject/license-development/template.erb.md

 <% if distribute %>
 ## Notices

-You must ensure that anyone who gets a copy of any part of the software from you also gets a copy of these terms or the URL for them above, as well as copies of any plain-text lines beginning with `Required Notice:` that the licensor provided with the software.
+Make sure anyone who gets a copy of any part of the software from you also gets a copy of these terms or the URL for them above, as well as copies of any plain-text lines beginning with `Required Notice:` that the licensor provided with the software.
 For example:

 > Required Notice: Copyright Yoyodyne, Inc. (http://example.com)
 <% end %>